-Taking into consideration ofthe application needs, the LoRaWAN Alliance defines three classes available for different power usage strategies, which are Class A, Class B and Class C.
+Taking into consideration the application needs, the LoRaWAN® Alliance defines three classes available for different power usage strategies, which are Class A, Class B, and Class C.

-Figure 1 summarizes the LoRaWAN class characteristics.
-Supporting Class A, sensor can initiate an uplink transmission based on their own needs.
+Figure 1 summarizes the LoRaWAN® class characteristics.
+Supporting Class A, sensors can initiate an uplink transmission based on their own needs.
 This class allows bi-directional communication, each uplink transmission is followed by two short downlink messages.
 Class A has the lowest power consumption.
-And Ursalink EM500 and AM100 series can support this most energy efficient Class A by running off a small battery.
+And Ursalink UC11-T1 temperature sensor, Ursalink EM500 environmental sensors and AM100 series ambient monitoring sensors can support this most energy-efficient Class A by running off a small battery usage.

 2. Select qualified hardware components

-Most LoRa sensor devices should have a LoRa radio chip and a separate micro-controller unit (MCU) that both use power.
+In LoRa network, most LoRa sensor and sensor node devices should have a LoRa radio chip and a separate microcontroller unit (MCU) that both use power.
 When designing the hardware, Ursalink selects the most qualified components from the MCU supplier like STMicroelectronics and embedded sensor from MeterGroup, which minimize the power consumption.

 3. Achieve harmonious coordination between hardware and software